** ONLINE BOOKING SUSPENDED **

 To access their website and for any further information, please click on the following link Derby City South Health Care

 SystmOnline links directly to our appointment system at the surgery so you will get a live view of the appointments available at the time of booking.
-The only appointments that you will not be able to book are appointments for that day.
-If you need to be seen on the same day you are looking then you will need to telephone the surgery.
+If you require an on the day appointment you must call the surgery, these will not be available online.

 To register for our online services you will need a user name and password to be able to log into the website and this must be requested in person at the reception desk.
 You must provide photographic ID that has your name on (e.g. passport, driving licence).
 Patients under 16 years old must still provide photographic ID and can be given access via their parent or guardians record.
 16 years and above must attend the surgery in person to register.